Evaluating the Resale Value of a New Stove

 Stoves come in both electric and gas models.
 Many people prefer gas because it offers superior temperature control, instant response, less waste heat, and great heat for searing and similar activities.
 Others like electric because it can sometimes offer more even oven temperatures as well as more energy efficiency with models specifically designed to be environmentally friendly.
-Generally, if you want to appeal to cooks, install a gas stove.
+Generally, if you want to appeal to serious home chefs, install a gas stove.

 Ventilation is critical.
 If you don’t have a stove hood or other ventilation system in place, you should consider installing one.
 It can cut down on odors and reduce the risk of fire.
 Be aware that if you upgrade to a larger stove or one with high-heat burners, a grill, or a griddle, you may need to install a bigger ventilation system, which can also add to the expense.
 This might be a tradeoff you’re willing to make in the interest of cooking a wider range of foods or appealing to prospective home buyers, but make sure to get an estimate before you plunge in.